 Wines from the Bombino Nero varietal have a ruby-red color with purple undertones that hint at their vitality and vibrancy.
 Red cherry and raspberry aromas can also be found, along with undertones of wild herbs and a subtle floral elegance.

-The promise of Bombino Nero has been recognized by prominent Puglian wineries like Rivera and Tormaresca which have contributed to the creation of exquisite varietal wines and creative blends.
+Consequently, prominent Puglian wineries like Rivera and Tormaresca have recognized Bombino Nero’s promise and contributed to creating exquisite varietal wines and creative blends.

 Fiano: Elegance in a Glass